-Step 1 Choose System Administration > Log Subscriptions.

-- Step 2 Check the checkbox in the Rollover column of the log subscriptions you wish to archive, or check the All checkbox to select all the subscriptions. - Step 3 Click Rollover Now to archive the selected logs.
+- Step 1 Choose System Administration > Log Subscriptions. - Step 2 Check the checkbox in the Rollover column of the log subscriptions you wish to archive, or check the All checkbox to select all the subscriptions. - Step 3 Click Rollover Now to archive the selected logs.

-- -Retrieval settings for archived logs, which specifies whether logs are archived onto a remote server or stored on the appliance., page 20-7 - Log File Names and Appliance Directory Structure, page 20-12 - •
+- Adding and Editing Log Subscriptions, page 21-7 - Log File Names and Appliance Directory Structure, page 21-12